sosacrazy126/fabric/fabric-gui/README.md

 # Fabric GUI

-A modern graphical user interface for the Fabric AI pattern tool, built with Go and the Fyne toolkit.
+A modern graphical user interface for the Fabric AI pattern execution system, built with Go and the Fyne toolkit.

 ## Overview